SudoWatson/PhotoPolarAlign/README.md

 - Linux (Debian family)
 1) Download astrometry.net:

 $ sudo apt update

 $ sudo apt install astrometry.net
-   the installation will create the file 'backend.cfg' in the /etc directory
+   the installation will create the file 'astrometry.cfg' in the /etc directory

 2) Download the index files needed for platesolving.
 These files (taken from 4100 and 4200-series only) will have to be downloaded separately from https://data.astrometry.net/ , by choosing them according to the width in degrees of the celestial field taken by your camera as explained here: